Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: INTRODUCTION

 \section{INTRODUCTION}

-The first generations of metal-free Population III (Pop~III) stars and metal-poor Population II (Pop~II) stars play an important role in the early phase of structure formation.
-Massive stars ($> 8 \ \Msun$) can emit ultraviolet (UV) photons and suppress star formation.
-Whereas, their supernova (SN) explosions can enrich the interstellar medium (ISM) with metals/grains and enhance star formation.
-The UV emission rate and metal mass depend on the stellar mass.
-However, the mass range of Pop III and Pop II stars is poorly known.
+The standard cosmological model (cold dark matter model) predicts that the cosmic structure forms hierarchically from small to large systems \citep[e.g.][]{Audouze95}.
+According to the model, the first generation of metal-free (Population III; Pop III) stars form in low-mass dark matter halos (minihalos) with $10^5$--$10^6 \ \Msun$ at redshift $z\sim 10$--$30$ (Yoshida et al. 2003).
+The second generation of metal-poor (Population II; Pop II) stars form from interstellar gas that is chemically enriched by the first supernovae (SNe).
+Pop III/II stars play an important role in the early phase of galaxy formation.
+Massive stars can emit ultraviolet (UV) photons and suppress star formation, whereas their SN explosions can enrich the interstellar medium (ISM) with metals/grains that can enhance gas cooling and star formation.
+The stellar mass is crucial to determine the rate of UV emission and the total mass of synthesized heavy elements, but the characteristic mass of Pop III and Pop II stars is poorly known.

-It has been believed that the transition of the typical stellar mass occurs from massive Pop III stars ($\sim 10$--$1000 \ \Msun$) to low-mass Pop II stars ($\lesssim 1 \ \Msun$).
-A metal-free, primordial gas cloud can collapse only slowly for the lack of efficient coolants, and no or little fragmentation occurs until the first protostar forms at the center \citep{Bromm99, Abel02, Yoshida08, Hirano14, Hirano15}.
-In contrast, a gas cloud enriched with a slight amount of heavy elements is unstable due to radiative cooling of metals/grains.
-The fragmentation of clouds ({\it cloud fragmentation}; CF) induced by dust cooling is important for the formation of low-mass stars with metallicities $\gtrsim 10^{-5} \ \Zsun$ \citep{Omukai00, Schneider03, Dopcke11, SafranekShrader14b, Smith15}.

-Recent numerical studies have revealed that the fragmentation of a circumstellar disc ({\it disc fragmentation}; DF), may be an important, even a dominant, physical mechanism to produce low-mass stars.
-At densities $\nH \gtrsim 10^{16} \ \percc$, the gas becomes optically thick in continuum, and a hydrostatic core (protostar) form.
-An accretion disc forming around the core is in general gravitationally unstable.
-Several authors reported that low-mass secondary protostars with masses $\sim 0.1$--$1 \ \Msun$ form both in primordial discs \citep{Clark11, Greif12, Susa14, Hirano17, Inoue20} and in low-metallicity discs with $10^{-6}$--$10^{-3} \ \Zsun$ \citep{Machida15, Chiaki16}.